emadshaaban92/dss-hw/README.md

 These files contain some data to validate the script ... enjoy editing them ;)

 # USAGE
-simply excute solver.py with one argument (filename which contains your data)
+simply excute solver.py with two arguments filename (which contains your data) and payoff (profit or cost)

 ###### Example
-    python solver.py ex1.csv
+    python solver.py ex1.csv profit

 The script is interactive, you will be asked to choose your prefered (Optimistic, Pessimistic or Minimax Regret)